intrinio/java-sdk/docs/CompanyApi.md

 <a name="lookupCompanyFundamental"></a>
 # **lookupCompanyFundamental**
-> List&lt;Fundamental&gt; lookupCompanyFundamental(identifier, statementCode, fiscalPeriod, fiscalYear)
+> Fundamental lookupCompanyFundamental(identifier, statementCode, fiscalPeriod, fiscalYear)

 Lookup a Fundamental for a Company